 Fifteen-year-old Merrilee Cambell is a hopeless romantic, and she doesn’t see how any real-life boy could live up to the romantic leads in her favorite classic novels.
 But when she transfers to a new prep school, she sees just how wrong she was.

 After a potential beau scales her trellis to try to woo her, Merri thinks she might have found her real-life Romeo.
 And soon, her own love story starts to develop in ways she never could have dreamed.

 Anna is furious when her dad sends her to boarding school in Paris for her senior year of high school.
 She doesn’t even speak French!
 Plus, she's leaving behind an incredible best friend, a good job, and a crush who could have become more in Atlanta.

 But when Anna arrives at the new school, it’s better than she expects.
 She and a gorgeous Englishman named Etienne St. Clair quickly become best friends.
-Something more blooms between them, but St. Clair has a long distance, older girlfriend.
+Something more blooms between them, but Etienne has a long distance, older girlfriend.
 Who will he choose?